facebookresearch/libri-light/data_preparation/README.md

      phones/     # phoneme alignment for all of the files

-The 10h split is made by combining the data from the `9h/` and the `1h` directories.
+The 10h split is created by combining the data from the `9h/` and the `1h` directories.
 The 1h split is itself made of 6 folds of 10 min splits.
 The `phone/` directory contains the frame-wise phoneme transcription of the various splits (the IPA phone mappings are in `phone_mapping.json`).
-There is also the phoneme transcription of the librispeech dev and test sets.
+There is also a phoneme transcription of the LibriSpeech `dev` and `test` sets.

-Alternatively, you can reconstruct this dataset by downloading by hand librispeech and running the scripts in `rebuild_limited_train/`.
+Alternatively, one can reconstruct the dataset by downloading by hand librispeech and running the scripts in `rebuild_limited_train/`.

 ### 3. Get the dev and test sets (for evaluation)

-These are the standard librispeech dev and test sets.
-They can be gotten at the following address:
+The standard LibriSpeech dev and test sets are used for evaluation, and can be found at:

     wget http://www.openslr.org/resources/12/dev-clean.tar.gz
     wget http://www.openslr.org/resources/12/dev-other.tar.gz